StreamSounds/library/_posts/2021-01-14-voicemeeter-banana.md

 - [Voicemeeter Website for downloads](https://voicemeeter.com/).

-Voicemeeter Banana comes with three Hardware Inputs, two software o digital inputs, and three hardware outputs.
-For reference, Hardwar inputs are typically hardware devices pushing audio into the computer, such as microphones, line inputs, and other things like that.
+Voicemeeter Banana comes with three hardware inputs, two software digital inputs, and three hardware outputs.
+For reference, hardware inputs are typically hardware devices pushing audio into the computer, such as microphones, line inputs, and other things like that.
 The software or digital input is a driver on the system that allows audio to be pushed to it, they help with threading audio around.
 Hardware outputs are your headphones, speakers and can also be a digital audio driver.

 ## Installing Voicemeeter Banana